Chaudhary Bhupendra Singh

 On 10 June 2016, he was elected to the Uttar Pradesh Legislative Council.

 Early life

-Bhupendra Singh was born in Mahendra Sikanderpur village in the Thana Chajalat area of Moradabad district in 1966 to a Jat farmer family.
+Bhupendra Singh was born in Mahendra Sikanderpur village in the Thana Chajalat area of Moradabad district in 1966 to a farmer family of Jat descent.
 He passed the 12th examination from RN Inter College, Moradabad.

-Early Political Career
+Early political career

 Bhupendra Singh joined the Vishwa Hindu Parishad as a student leader and went on to join the BJP in 1991.
 Two years later, in 1993, he became a member of the BJP's district executive.
 In 2006, he was made the regional minister of Moradabad by the BJP and was made the regional chief of the party in 2012.